Are you a team player? Resilient, compassionate and courageous? You might have the qualities we're looking for to strengthen our crew.

 This is a pass or fail assessment.

 The assessment of written tasks is used to gauge your ability to review available information and subsequently present your response in a clear, concise and professional manner.
-In the written assessment task, you are required to strictly adhere to a one-page response which addresses aspects of the firefighter success profile.
+In the written assessment task, you are required to strictly adhere to a one-page response that addresses aspects of the firefighter success profile.

 The speed interviews require applicants to sit down one-on-one with an assessor and answer interview style questions.
 The speed interviews involve small groups of applicants being interviewed and assessed by four panel members in a single session.
 Applicants will rotate assessors every 10 minutes, a total of four times.
-The interview questions are designed to assess applicant’s behaviours, competencies and experiences.
+The interview questions are designed to assess applicants’ behaviours, competencies and experiences.

 The panel interview is in front of four members, which may include operational DFES personnel, non-operational DFES personnel and external consultants.
 You must provide your CV prior to the panel interview.